prisma/prisma-engines/README.md

 ## Testing

-There are two test suites for the engines: Unit tests ("Cargo tests") and integration tests ("Connector TestKit").
+There are two test suites for the engines: Unit tests and integration tests.

-The Unit tests are implemented in the Rust code.
-They test internal functionality of individual crates and components.
+- **Unit tests**: They test internal functionality of individual crates and components.

+  You can find them across the whole codebase, usually in `./tests` folders at the root of modules.

-The Connector TestKit is a separate Scala project found at `./query-engine/connector-test-kit` that runs GraphQL queries against isolated instances of the query engine and asserts that the responses are correct.
+- **Integration tests**: They run GraphQL queries against isolated instances of the Query Engine and asserts that the responses are correct.

+  You can find them at `./query-engine/connector-test-kit-rs`.

-### Set up & run integration tests:
+### Set up & run tests:

 **Prerequisites:**
 - Installed Rust toolchain.
 - Installed Docker and Docker-Compose.
-- Installed Java, Scala, SBT (Scala Build Tool).
 - Installed `direnv`, then `direnv allow` on the repository root.
     - Alternatively: Load the defined environment in `./.envrc` manually in your shell.

 **Setup:**
 There are helper `make` commands to set up a test environment for a specific database connector you want to test.
-The commands set up a container (if needed) and write the `current_connector` file, which is picked up by the integration
+The commands set up a container (if needed) and write the `.test_config` file, which is picked up by the integration
 tests:

 - `make dev-mysql`: MySQL 5.7
 - `make dev-mysql8`: MySQL 8
 - `make dev-postgres`: PostgreSQL 10
 - `make dev-sqlite`: SQLite

-As an optional but recommended step, you can run the tests by setting up an IntelliJ project for `./query-engine/connector-test-kit`, which makes test results much more accessible.
-You need to install the Scala plugin for Intellij if you want to do so.

-Remember to set IntelliJ to use the version 8 of OpenJDK distribution.
+- `make dev-mongodb5`: MongoDB 5

 **On windows:*
 If not using WSL, `make` is not available and you should just see what your command does and do it manually.
-Basically this means editing the `current_connector` file and starting the needed Docker containers.
+Basically this means editing the `.test_config` file and starting the needed Docker containers.

 To actually get the tests working, read the contents of `.envrc`.
 Then `Edit environment variables for your account` from Windows settings, and add at least